 Broad sets of applicability.

-This proposal addresses the multi-industry, multi-billion dollar worldwide market for private mission critical data networks to support the Industrial Internet of Things (IIoT).
-This includes private licensed wireless networks for electric and natural gas utilities, oil & gas companies, commercial and public rail systems and federal, state and local agencies for security and monitoring needs.
+This proposal addresses the multi-industry, multi-billion dollar worldwide market for private mission-critical data networks to support the Industrial Internet of Things (IIoT).
+This includes private licensed wireless networks for electric and natural gas utilities, oil and gas companies, commercial and public rail systems, and federal, state and local agencies for security and monitoring needs.

-According to ABI Research, a leading information technology research and advisory company, the installed base of active wireless connected devices will grow from approximately 20 billion today to 41 billion by 2020, 75% of which will be from non-hub devices.
-The industrial vertical market which includes utilities, manufacturing and government, is forecasted to represent 12% of the devices or approximately 5 billion devices by 2020
+According to ABI Research, a leading information technology research and advisory company, the installed base of active wireless connected devices will grow from approximately 20 billion units today to 41 billion by 2020.
+The industrial vertical market, which includes utilities, manufacturing, and government, is forecasted to represent 12% of the devices or approximately 5 billion devices by 2020.

 Multiple vendors and numerous users.

-There is identified interest and support for the outcome of this project from individuals affiliated with the following: 1) leading industry support and research groups including the Utilities Telecom Council (UTC) and the Electric Power Research Institute (EPRI), 2) system integrators, 3) chip suppliers 4) equipment manufacturers, 5) licensed spectrum holders and 6) US electric utilities.
+There is identified interest and support for the outcome of this project from individuals affiliated with the following: 1) leading industry support and research groups including the Utilities Telecom Council (UTC), the WiMAX Forum, and the Electric Power Research Institute (EPRI), 2) system integrators, 3) chip suppliers, 4) equipment manufacturers, 5) licensed spectrum holders, and 6) US electric utilities.

 1.2.2 Compatibility